rudderlabs/terraform-provider-rudderstack/docs/index.md

 ### Optional

-- `access_token` (String) The Rudderstack personal access token (https://www.rudderstack.com/docs/rudderstack-api/personal-access-tokens/) used to authenticate you Rudderstack account.
-If not provided, the Terraform provider will look for it in the `RUDDERSTACK_ACCESS_TOKEN` environment variable.
-In case the variable is missing or has an invalid value, the provider will then give an error.
+- `access_token` (String) The Rudderstack API access token used to authenticate you Rudderstack account.
+If not set, the provider will look for that value in the `RUDDERSTACK_ACCESS_TOKEN` environmental value, and fail with an error if that is missing.
 - `api_url` (String) The base URL of Rudderstack API.
-If not specified explicitly, the provider will look for it in the `RUDDERSTACK_API_URL` environment variable, and finally default to `https://api.rudderstack.com/v2` if that is missing.
+If not set, the provider will first look for a value in the `RUDDERSTACK_API_URL` environmental value, and finally default to `https://api.rudderstack.com/v2` if that is missing.